-- Switch up the brand of deodorant for a short time (formulas work differently for each person, so test out products that contain different essential oil blends and anti-bacterial ingredients than you regular deodorant).
-Get the Free Natural Deodorant Buying Guide
+- Switch up the brand of deodorant.
+Formulas work differently for each person, so test products that contain different essential oil blends and anti-bacterial ingredients than you regular deodorant.
+Read: What’s the Best Kind of Natural Deodorant?

-- Try wiping your armpits daily with a diluted solution of apple cider vinegar (1 part water, 1 part vinegar).
+- Adjust the pH of your pits.
+Try wiping your armpits daily with a diluted solution of apple cider vinegar (1 part water, 1 part vinegar).
 Bacteria cannot thrive in an acidic environment.

-- Temporarily reintroduce the steps outlined in the Clean Beauty School Antiperspirant Detox Guide to get your B.O back to a happy and healthy equilibrium.
+- Do a detox.
+Temporarily reintroduce the steps outlined in the Clean Beauty School Antiperspirant Detox Guide to get your B.O back to a happy and healthy equilibrium.